Embrace is the name of more than one artist:

 1) five-piece alternative rock band from Brighouse, West Yorkshire, England

 2) a short-lived post-hardcore band from Washington, D.C., USA

 3) a collaboration between dutch trance producers Ferry Corsten and Raz Nitzan

-4) a Canadian Gothic Metal band
+4) a Gothic Metal band from Toronto, Canada

-Embrace have released five studio albums, " The Good Will Out " (8th June 1998), " Drawn From Memory " (27th March 2000), " If You've Never Been " (3rd September 2001), " Out of Nothing " (13th September 2004) and most recently, " This New Day " (27th March 2006).
-They have also released two compilation albums: one of singles, " Fireworks " (25th March 2002) and one of B-sides, " Dry Kids " (31st October 2005).
+Embrace have now released six studio albums, " The Good Will Out " (8th June 1998), " Drawn From Memory " (27th March 2000), " If You've Never Been " (3rd September 2001), " Out of Nothing " (13th September 2004) and most recently, " This New Day " (27th March 2006). " Embrace " (28th April 2014)They have also released two compilation albums: one of singles, " Fireworks " (25th March 2002) and one of B-sides, " Dry Kids " (31st October 2005).